stonepros/stone/doc/architecture.rst

 High Availability Authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To identify users and protect against man-in-the-middle attacks, Ceph provides
+To identify users and protect against man-in-the-middle attacks, Stone provides
-its ``cephx`` authentication system to authenticate users and daemons.
+its ``stonex`` authentication system to authenticate users and daemons.

-.. note:: The ``cephx`` protocol does not address data encryption in transport
+.. note:: The ``stonex`` protocol does not address data encryption in transport
    (e.g., SSL/TLS) or encryption at rest.

-Cephx uses shared secret keys for authentication, meaning both the client and
+Stonex uses shared secret keys for authentication, meaning both the client and
 the monitor cluster have a copy of the client's secret key.
 The authentication
 protocol is such that both parties are able to prove to each other they have a
 copy of the key without actually revealing it.
 This provides mutual
 authentication, which means the cluster is sure the user possesses the secret
 key, and the user is sure that the cluster has a copy of the secret key.

-A key scalability feature of Ceph is to avoid a centralized interface to the
+A key scalability feature of Stone is to avoid a centralized interface to the
-Ceph object store, which means that Ceph clients must be able to interact with
+Stone object store, which means that Stone clients must be able to interact with
 OSDs directly.
-To protect data, Ceph provides its ``cephx`` authentication
+To protect data, Stone provides its ``stonex`` authentication
-system, which authenticates users operating Ceph clients.
-The ``cephx`` protocol
+system, which authenticates users operating Stone clients.
+The ``stonex`` protocol
 operates in a manner with behavior similar to `Kerberos`_.

-A user/actor invokes a Ceph client to contact a monitor.
+A user/actor invokes a Stone client to contact a monitor.
 Unlike Kerberos, each
 monitor can authenticate users and distribute keys, so there is no single point
-of failure or bottleneck when using ``cephx``.
+of failure or bottleneck when using ``stonex``.
 The monitor returns an
 authentication data structure similar to a Kerberos ticket that contains a
-session key for use in obtaining Ceph services.
+session key for use in obtaining Stone services.
 This session key is itself
 encrypted with the user's permanent  secret key, so that only the user can
-request services from the Ceph Monitor(s).
+request services from the Stone Monitor(s).
 The client then uses the session key
 to request its desired services from the monitor, and the monitor provides the
 client with a ticket that will authenticate the client to the OSDs that actually
 handle data.
-Ceph Monitors and OSDs share a secret, so the client can use the
+Stone Monitors and OSDs share a secret, so the client can use the
 ticket provided by the monitor with any OSD or metadata server in the cluster.
-Like Kerberos, ``cephx`` tickets expire, so an attacker cannot use an expired
+Like Kerberos, ``stonex`` tickets expire, so an attacker cannot use an expired
 ticket or session key obtained surreptitiously.
 This form of authentication will
 prevent attackers with access to the communications medium from either creating
 bogus messages under another user's identity or altering another user's
 legitimate messages, as long as the user's secret key is not divulged before it
 expires.

-To use ``cephx``, an administrator must set up users first.
+To use ``stonex``, an administrator must set up users first.
 In the following
-diagram, the ``client.admin`` user invokes  ``ceph auth get-or-create-key`` from
+diagram, the ``client.admin`` user invokes  ``stone auth get-or-create-key`` from
 the command line to generate a username and secret key.
-Ceph's ``auth``
+Stone's ``auth``
 subsystem generates the username and key, stores a copy with the monitor(s) and
 transmits the user's secret back to the ``client.admin`` user.
 This means that
 the client and the monitor share a secret key.